skatejs/template-html/readme.md

 Skate HTML templates is a simple templating engine based on how the Shadow DOM spec uses the `<content>` element and `select` attribute.

-It works by definging a template:
+It works by defining a template:

 ```js
 var myTemplate = skateTemplateHtml('<article><h3><content select=".heading"></content></h3><section><content><p>There is no content to display.</p></content></section></article>');